chizeta0/cnorxz/README.md

 # Planned features

-Basically the structure of the operation routines allows in some cases (at least in those, where it is possible for simple c++ for loops) vectorization and multi threading.
+Basically the structure of the operation routines allows in some cases (at least in those, where it is possible for simple c++ for loops) vectorization.
 So far the necessary implamentations are not done, but it is planned to enable these features.

 # Known Issues